adalton/apue3/Chapter18/Readme.md

    }
    ```

-   After running the program, output to the terminal is "wonky".
+   After running the program, output to the terminal is raw mode.
 Using the
    `reset` command puts the terminal back in a sane state.

 2. The `PARODD` flag in the `c_cflag` field allows us to specify even or odd